German torpedo boat Möwe

-Möwe was the lead ship of the her class of six torpedo boats built for the German Navy (initially called the Reichsmarine and then renamed as the Kriegsmarine in 1935).
+Möwe was the lead ship of her class of six torpedo boats built for the German Navy (initially called the Reichsmarine and then renamed as the Kriegsmarine in 1935).
 The boat made multiple non-intervention patrols during the Spanish Civil War in the late 1930s.
-During the Norwegian Campaign of 1940, she played a minor in the attack on Oslo, the capital of Norway.
+During the Norwegian Campaign of 1940, she played a minor role in the attack on Oslo, the capital of Norway.
 Möwe was torpedoed and badly damaged by a British submarine in May and did not return to active service until 1942 when she was transferred to France.
 The boat helped to escort blockade runners, commerce raiders and submarines through the Bay of Biscay.
 She also laid numerous minefields and attacked Allied ships during the Invasion of Normandy in June 1944.
 Möwe was sunk by British bombers that same month.

 Design and armament

 Derived from the World War I-era large torpedo boat SMS H145, the Type 23 torpedo boat was slightly larger, but had a similar armament and speed.
 The first ship to be built, Möwe was slightly smaller than her sister ships and had an overall length of 87 m and was 84.7 m long at the waterline because she had a round, cruiser-style, stern rather than the transom stern of her sisters.
 She had a beam of 8.25 m, and a mean draft of 3.65 m.
 The boat displaced 798 LT at standard load and 1213 LT at deep load.
 Möwe was fitted with a pair of Blohm & Voss geared steam turbine sets, each driving one propeller, that were designed to produce 23000 shp using steam from three water-tube boilers which would propel the ship at 33 kn.
 The torpedo boats carried enough fuel oil to give them an intended range of 3600 nmi at 17 kn, but it proved to be only 1800 nmi at that speed in service.
 Their crew consisted of 4 officers and 116 sailors.

 As built, the Type 23s mounted three 10.5 cm SK L/45 guns, one forward and two aft of the superstructure; the aft superfiring gun was on an open mount while the others were protected by gun shields.
 They carried six above-water 50 cm (19.7 in) torpedo tubes in two triple mounts and could also carry up to 30 mines.
 After 1931, the torpedo tubes were replaced by 533 mm tubes and a pair of 2 cm C/30 anti-aircraft guns were added.
 During the war a quadruple 2 cm mount was added just forward of No. 2 gun, three 2 cm guns were positioned around the aft funnel and another pair were mounted on the bridge wings, all in single mounts.
 Around 1944 a FuMB 4 Sumatra radar detector was installed as was radar.